 So when is ALND needed?

-- If the tumor is more than two inches across.
+- The tumor is more than two inches across.

-- If a physical exam finds that the lymph nodes are larger than normal.
+- A physical exam finds that the lymph nodes are larger than normal.
 You might need a needle biopsy first to check if the large nodes.

-- If SLNB finds more than a few cancer cells.
+- SLNB finds more than a few cancer cells.

-This report is for you to use when talking with your health-care provider.
+This report is for you to use when talking with your healthcare provider.
 It is not a substitute for medical advice and treatment.
-Use of this report is at your own risk. © 2014 Consumer Reports.
+Use of this report is at your own risk. © 2017 Consumer Reports.
 Developed in cooperation with the American College of Surgeons.